Summer services update

 By contrast, an attorney appointed under an enduring power of attorney in relation to property represents the donor in their personal capacity only and does not have powers to act in a trustee capacity.
 An enduring power of attorney can only be used to remove a trustee in the limited circumstances described in s92(1)(c) of the Trusts Act 2019.

-You must verify the identity of each of the individual trustees who sign the A&I form.
+You must confirm the identity of each individual trustee who signs the A&I form.

-If an A&I form is signed by an attorney under a power of attorney (whether for a private individual or a private corporate body), you must verify the identity of the attorney.
+If an A&I form is signed by an attorney under a power of attorney (whether for a private individual or a private corporate body), you must confirm the identity of the attorney.

 Transferring trust property

-In every transaction involving transfers by trustees of a trust, you will need every trustee who is a registered owner of the land to sign an A & I form (or have an A&I signed on their behalf if using the s117 Trusts Act 2019 process for removed trustees).
+In every transfer by trustees of a trust, every trustee who is a registered owner of the land must sign an A&I form (or have an A&I signed on their behalf if using the s117 Trusts Act 2019 process for removed trustees).
 Each trustee must also provide a land transfer tax statement.

 If a trustee ceases to act as trustee